Edit

 Backward compatibility guidelines

-Writing backward compatible code can be hard and difficult to test.
-This article discusses the guidelines for writing backward compatible code in .NET Orleans.
-This article covers the usage of VersionAttribute, and ObsoleteAttribute.
+Writing backward-compatible code can be hard and difficult to test.
+This article discusses guidelines for writing backward-compatible code in .NET Orleans.
+It covers the usage of VersionAttribute and ObsoleteAttribute.

 Never change the signature of existing methods

-Because of the way on how Orleans serializer work, you should never change the signature of existing methods.
+Because of how the Orleans serializer works, you should never change the signature of existing methods.

 The following example is correct: